pastagang/pastagang/paper/readme.md

 In algorave, musicians take responsibility, but in pastagang, musicians relinquish responsibility — the jam claims your outputs as its own.

-## Pride

-todo

-## Surrealism

-todo
-- tigers eye
+The "death of the author" that goes on in pastagang does share some similarity with the algorave guidance[todo: add reference] that dissuades against having headliners at events.
+The focus is on the collective, rather than any individual.

+Though pastagang takes this even further, to an approach more reminiscent of Tiger's Eye, a surrealist publication that did not list authors' names under specific works.[todo: add reference] Instead, they were all listed on the middle pages of the edition, in a way that individual works could not be routed back to individuals.
+The goal of this was to place emphasis on the works themselves, that ought to stand up on their own regardless of who made them.
+The same is true in pastagang: The emphasis is on the jam, not the names.

 ## Exquisite corpse

 todo
-- share activity, Long Distance, lead into feeling connected + present, which leads into the next section
+- shared activity, jamlike, Long Distance, lead into feeling connected + present, which leads into the next section [todo: add reference, "how to see an exquisite corpse"]

 # Presence